data4news/dollars-to-votes-sf-2024/README.md

 ## Background

 You're a reporter at [Mission Local](https://missionlocal.org/) an independent San Francisco-based news site.
-The results have just come in for [local elections that were held on March 5, 2024](https://www.sfchronicle.com/projects/2024/california-primary-election-results/san-francisco).
-One of the things on the ballot is the DCCC election, a committee that governs the local Democratic Party.
+The [results have just come in](https://missionlocal.org/2024/03/election-results-march-2024-dccc-assembly-props-court-maps-live-updates/) for local elections that were held on March 5, 2024 One of the things on the ballot is the DCCC election, a committee that governs the local Democratic Party.

 Here's a bit of background information from the San Francisco Chronicle: